 Similar to AFHs, assisted living communities are licensed by the state, however dissimilarly, assisted living is not inside a person’s home, but rather are apartment-styled homes.
 Assisted living has a great deal more residents, but they also have a lot more staff to accommodate them.

 All this said, although ALs are apartments, they do not prohibit any less freedom than AFHs.
 In fact, in some ways they may provide MORE freedom to the tenants.
-ALs have transportation services available to elders, whereas seniors living in AFHs are heavily dependent on the various staff – that’s not saying the staff are not always there and able to help, but because ALs regulate the transportation, there are many options available.
+ALs have transportation services available to seniors, whereas seniors living in AFHs are heavily dependent on the various staff – that’s not saying the staff are not always there and able to help, but because ALs regulate the transportation, there are many options available.

 Adult Family Homes Vs Assisted Living

 It’s all a matter of needs.
 You need to find senior care communities that cater to your loved one.
 Adult family homes keep your loved one in a familiar environment with a finite amount of tenants, so they are guaranteed close and personal care.
 This is especially helpful for seniors that have neurodegenerative conditions like dementia.

 Assisted living is for seniors who do not require staff to help them all the time.
 For the most part, assisted living is a very independent lifestyle and the staff are there to help out with whatever chores, errands or tasks the seniors need them for.